yulyugin/yulyugin.github.io/_drafts/icc-bugs.md

 #endif
 ```

+I used Intel C++ Compiler Version 19.1.3.311 Build 20201010 for all the experiments.

 # MASM oddity

 While doing the port I found a minor oddity in MASM.
 I needed a function that simply calls `LGDT` instruction thus loading Global Descriptor Table register from a given memory location.
 This is done as a part of host state restoring routine performed by vmlatency.